Non-reciprocal spin-wave excitations in Rashba-Hubbard ferromagnets: Introduction

-As demonstrated through the mostly localized spin models with DMI with or without symmetric Heisenberg interaction, a term linear in the wavevector for the spin-wave dispersion lifts the chiral degeneracy of magnons and leads to an asymmetric dispersion~\cite{costa,moon,santos2}.
-In other words, the spin waves with wavevectors of equal magnitude but opposite directions are no longer degenerate.
+As demonstrated mostly through the localized spin models with DMI in the presence or absence of symmetric Heisenberg interaction, a term linear in the wave vector for the spin-wave dispersion lifts the chiral degeneracy of magnons and leads to an asymmetric dispersion~\cite{costa,moon,santos2}.
+In other words, the spin-wave excitations with wavevectors of equal magnitude but opposite directions are no longer degenerate.
 This nonreciprocal behavior arises only when the magnetization and DMI vectors are not perpendicular.
 By measuring this asymmetry, the strength and chirality of the DMI can be determined.

+Despite intensive research in this direction~\cite{udvardi,costa,moon,santos2,cort,kostyl}, the spin-wave excitations in magnetically ordered system with Rashba SOC has been paid less or almost no attention, particularly, in the microscopic model such as the Rashba-Hubbard model.
+In such a model, the non-reciprocal behavior of the spin-wave excitations can provide important insight into the nature and strength of SOC as demonstrated through the current work.
+It is this aspect of the problem, which is the focus of the current work.
+Here, we investigate the non-reciprocal nature of spin-wave excitations in the one-orbital Rashba-Hubbard ferromagnet.